 Upon graduating she moved to Rotterdam to study composition under de guidance Peter-Jan Wagemans.
 In 2015 she graduated cum laude with a Master’s degree in Composition.

 During her studies in Rotterdam Meriç focussed on creating and composing music for theatre projects and opera.
 Her interest in multidisciplinary pieces has resulted in collaborations with dance, theatre and film.
 Her compositions, both acoustic as well as electronic, are musical representations of characters and stories she creates.
 Objects and situations that are normally overlooked are brought to life.

 As a top graduate, she was invited to have her opera Kayra performed at the Gaudeamus Muziek Week in Utrecht.

 In 2016, Meriç Artaç received "de Rotterdamse School Compositieprijs" a prize from Doelen Ensemble.
 This prize is awarded once a year to a composition student of Codarts.

 During the Red Sofa series on the 10th of October 2016, the DoelenEnsemble chose to play "The Writer Quadrophonic", an electronic piece that Meriç Artaç composed in 2013.

 In 2015, Meriç founded her own production company, Meriç Artaç Productions.
 Under this name she combines her talent for composition, her skilled piano work and her social engagement.

-As of June 1st, 2016, Meriç Artaç is the Artistic Director of AKOM Ensemble, an ensemble for contemporary classical music based in Rotterdam.
+In June 1st, 2016, Meriç Artaç became the Artistic Director of AKOM Ensemble, an ensemble for contemporary classical music based in Rotterdam until May, 2021.

 On March 2018, a new piece was commissioned by Doelen Ensemble and Internationaal Danstheater.
 “Gaia” was premiered in DeLaMar Theater.